Syrian Jews: Israel

-Britain
+United Kingdom

 The main settlement of Syrian Jews was in Manchester, where they joined the local Spanish and Portuguese synagogues, which had a mixed community that included North African, Turkish, Egyptian and Iraqi as well as Syrian Jews.
 This community founded two synagogues; one (Shaare Tephillah) in north central Manchester, which has since moved to Salford, and the other (Shaare Hayim) on Queenston Road in West Didsbury, in the southern suburbs.
 A breakaway synagogue (Shaare Sedek) was later formed on Old Lansdowne Road with more of a Syrian flavor; it and the Queenston Road congregation later merged, while retaining both buildings.
 They remained known as the "Lansdowne Road synagogue" and the "Queen's Road synagogue", after the names those streets bore in the 1930s.
 While there are still Sephardim in the Manchester area, a number have left for communities in the Americas.
 The Sha'are Sedek synagogue has since been sold, and a new synagogue with the same name has been opened in Hale, to be closer to the current centers of the Sephardic and general Jewish populations.

 United States

 Syrian Jews first immigrated to New York in 1892.
 The first Syrian Jew to arrive was Jacob Abraham Dwek, along with Ezra Abraham Sitt.
 They initially lived on the Lower East Side of Manhattan.
 Later settlements were in Bensonhurst, Midwood, Flatbush, and along Ocean Parkway in Gravesend, Brooklyn.
 These Brooklyn residents spend the summers in Deal, New Jersey.
-Many of the older residents have a third home in the Aventura, Florida to escape the cold weather.
+Many of the older residents have a third home in Aventura, Florida to escape the cold weather.
 There had been a further wave of immigration from Syria in 1992, when the Syrian government under Hafez al-Assad began allowing emigration of Jews.
 Jerry Seinfeld, comedian, is of Syrian Jewish descent from his mother's side.

 Argentina

-Argentina has the 3rd largest Syrian Jewish community after Israel and United States.
+Argentina has the third largest Syrian Jewish community after Israel and the United States.
 The largest Jewish community is in the capital Buenos Aires.
 The Sephardim, and especially the Syrians, are a sizeable community.
 Syrian Jews are most visible in the Once district, where there are many community schools and temples.
 For some decades there has been a good-natured rivalry between the Shami (Damascene) community of "Shaare Tefila (Pasito)" synagogue and the Halebi (Aleppan) community of "Sucath David" across the street.
 The most influential rabbinic authority was Rabbi Isaac Chehebar from the "Yessod Hadat" congregation on Lavalle street; he was consulted from all across the globe, and had an influential role in the recovery of parts of the Aleppo Codex.
 There are many kosher butchers and restaurants catering to the community.
 There were important communities in Villa Crespo and Flores neighborhoods as well.
 Many Syrian Jews own clothing stores along Avellaneda avenue in Flores, and there is a community school on Felipe Vallese (formerly Canalejas) street.
 Some important clothing chains such as Chemea and Tawil, with tens of shops each, were started by Syrian Jews.
 Carolina Duer is an Argentine-Syrian Jewish world champion boxer.